5 Things You Need to Know About the COVID-19 Vaccine and Variants

 2. The vaccine is more important than ever with the new variants.

-There has been a troubling surge in COVID cases due to the highly contagious Delta variant.
+There has been a troubling surge in COVID cases due to the highly contagious variants.
 Because new variants, or versions, of the virus are more contagious, they spread more quickly.
 The variants are also much more contagious to those who are unvaccinated—and antibodies from infection may not be as protective against the new variants.
 Therefore, it’s more important than ever to get vaccinated.
 The vaccine works and is still highly effective against serious illness.
 The best way to stay safe and slow the spread of these variants is to continue to protect yourself and get vaccinated.

 4. You still need a flu shot this year.
 And you can now get your flu shot and COVID-19 vaccine at the same time.

 Yep, you still need that flu shot this fall—particularly because getting both the flu and COVID-19 infections at the same time can be even deadlier.
 The CDC recommends annual flu vaccination for everyone 6 months and older.
 Also, it’s important to note that you can get your flu vaccine and COVID-19 vaccine—if you haven’t gotten it already—at the same time.
 If you haven’t gotten your COVID-19 vaccine yet, now’s a great time to get both your flu and COVID-19 vaccines to best protect yourself this fall and winter.